Download Speed and Latency Test

 HughesNet Speeds Compared to Viasat

 HughesNet speeds are overall comparable to Viasat.
 (Viasat is the other major satellite Internet provider in the US.)
 Viasat recently launched a new satellite that allowed them to raise the data caps on Viasat Internet plans, making them more attractive for active users and families.
-However, HughesNet still often wins on price and value.
+However, HughesNet price and value still often wins.
 Regardless of advertised speeds, Viasat and HughesNet real-world results tend to be similar when network stress is taken into account.